I know you have been reading about lots of products and ways claiming to strip off the paint effectively from the objects.

 Most of these solutions work best when the temperature in the unit is high.
 So, the temperature range may go anywhere from 60°C-85°C.

 It is best to follow the instructions (given on the cleaning solution bottle) and perform a short cleaning test so that you can safely clean the items without getting them damaged.

 Safety Tips, Precautions and Maintenance

-Most of the ultrasonic cleaning and paint stripping machines operate under high voltage.
+Most ultrasonic cleaning and paint stripping machines operate under high voltage.

 Its therefore important that you never get indulge with the electronic controls, transformer, or transducers present on the unit.

-This means, if anything goes wrong, never ever try to do the repair on your own.
+This means, that if anything goes wrong, never ever try to do the repair on your own.